ofiwg/libfabric/man/fi_cm.3.md

 *addr*
-: Buffer to store queried address (get), or address to connect/join/leave.
+: Buffer to store queried address (get), or address to connect.
 The address must be in the same format as that specified using fi_info: addr_format when the endpoint was created.

 *addrlen*